 Sharing our dynamic data dashboards & data visualisations with Youth Coordinators from Kenya, Tanzania and Uganda provided a great opportunity to learn what data points youth are interested in seeing and sharing with their networks.

 Katie Messick (Head of Investments) speaking with Pauline Boit (Producers Direct Producer Board Member from Nandi Hills, Kenya) on 28 June about YouthDirect, the role of young people in farming & ways to engage young people utilising technology.
-Pauline was also sharing ideas about the youth-owned honey product sales.

 Why does the target community define this problem as urgent and/or a priority?
 How is the idea leveraging and empowering community assets to help create an environment for success?
 (1000 characters)

 Youth joblessness in rural smallholder communities is on the rise.
 We have the most youth in history living on the planet (1.8b youth).
 In the next decade 1 billion people will enter the job market.
 600 million will not find jobs.
 This reality is felt acutely in the communities where we work (1 in 6 youth in Kenya is unemployed).
 Farmers are aging fast.
 Less than 5% of farmers in rural areas are <35.
 The average age of farmers in our network is 55.
 Producer partners are concerned about the lack of young talent entering the sector & significant barriers preventing youth from participating (land, finance, corruption).
 The rest of the world is starting to realise the significance of this problem in light of growing global populations and increased pressure on sustainable food production.
 YouthDirect leverages partnerships with Producer Organisations & young people’s entrepreneurial spirits, interest in pioneering tech and commitment to a more prosperous, sustainable, just & peaceful world